Send questions to : secretary@democracy4Bexhill.com. Here are some already received

 - The Town council itself will be run on a shoestring – we envisage 18 councillors on the town council – all of them unpaid.
 The town hall will be a modest building: some premises could be available within Rother’s town hall.
 The precept – the amount of council tax it costs – will be negotiated with Rother, making savings where possible where services are transferred.

 - Up and down the country, town councillors are finding ingenious ways to finance their activities.
 Bexhill residents are mostly not affluent and the town councillors would be very aware of the need to use money wisely and not introduce a service that is not needed.
 Nobody wants bigger bills.

 - Lastly, we can work hand in hand with the new Rother.
 This will make sure we all get value for money and save money, because we can work together for the good of the town.

 Would a town council take over what Rother or East Sussex do now?

 Rother and East Sussex would continue to provide the services they do now, some of which they are legally obliged to do.
-Rother’s key duties cover street cleaning, bins, housing, planning, food and workplace safety, licences and permits and business regeneration.
+Rother’s key duties cover street cleaning, bins, housing, planning, food and workplace safety, licences, permits and business regeneration.
 Some of these are legal duties, so for example a town council cannot make decisions on planning, it can only influence them.
 East Sussex has legal obligations covering social services including children’s welfare, education, roads, waste disposal, countrywide planning and the environment.